pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 ### Trainer Input

-Defines the experience buffer and optional SFT warm-up dataset.
+Defines the experience buffer and optional auxiliary datasets used by the trainer.

 ```yaml
 buffer: